Festival Film Submissions

 - submission to the 2016 Festival for programming consideration;

-- inclusion to The Festival Doc Shop;
+- inclusion in The Festival Doc Shop;

 - a 12-month presence on The Doc Shop Online, Hot Docs’ year-round market service for buyers, distributors and festival programmers.

 Please note: Although inclusion in both of The Doc Shop markets is covered in the fees outlined above, you must also opt-in to both of these markets during the submission process.

 In addition, the Festival submission and market fee covers the administrative expenses related to cataloguing, previewing and digitizing each work.

 Submission fees are non-refundable.

 Hot Docs accepts Canadian and international documentaries of all lengths and subject matter.

 All Hot Docs screening programs are curated and all submissions will be fully considered by Hot Docs’ programming team.

 For the purposes of eligibility and awards consideration, Hot Docs uses the following definitions: